Affordable Housing Development Toolkit: Additional Residential Units

 Step By Step Guide

 This Step-by-Step guide contains key information on the pathways for homeowners to create additional residential units in Bruce County.
-It includes key information on how to get started, design considerations, financial considerations, and the municipal approvals process.
+It includes key information on how to get started, design and financial considerations, as well as the municipal approvals process.

-Creating additional residential units is a big undertaking, but one that can lead to numerous benefits for the homeowner and the overall community.
-To help determine if this option is right for you, here are some questions to consider:
+Creating additional residential units is a big undertaking, but one that has significant benefits for the homeowner and the overall community.
+To help determine if this option is right for you, consider these questions:

-These scenarios may also give you some ideas about how adding an ARU could benefit your family and community.
+Here’s how adding an ARU could benefit your family and community:

 Tools and Resources